LionelDraghi/bbt/README.md

 - Then the output contains `version 1.0`
 ```
 Here we have:
 1. Some description
-   You can use almost all markdown nice features, including extensions, this is mostly ignored by bbt.
+   You can use almost all markdown nice features, including extensions, this is ignored by bbt.
-   Exceptions are in fact in the two following bullets.

 2. A "scenario" header that starts a steps sequence
    Titles starting with those Gherkin keywords will wake up btt : *# Features*, *# Background*, and *# Scenario* or *# Example*.
    The header level is ignored (*#### Scenario*, is equal to *# Scenario* for bbt), you're free to structure the file as you want.

 3. Steps
    Steps are line starting with *- Given*, *- When*, *- Then*, *- And*, *- But*, that contains the things to check or do.
    Note that bbt is case insensitive, and that other [Markdown bullet list marker](https://spec.commonmark.org/0.31.2/#bullet-list-marker) ('*' or '+') are not considered as steps, and can be used for comments.